The Atlantic Companion · Wild Atlantic Way · Cork

 A small early-16th-century tower house in the centre of town that's been a customs house, a wine museum, and — grimly — a prison for French and American POWs.
 The International Museum of Wine is inside.

 Good to know · Cork Street, town centre.
-OPW site, seasonal opening.
+OPW site — check current opening hours before visiting.

 History